Turkish Citizenship by Investment: The Ultimate Guide

 For many, the option to invest in real estate in exchange for Turkish citizenship makes the most sense.

-Also, you must hold your investment in the often-volatile Turkish Lira, which is another reason why our preferred option is real estate.
+Also, if you choose the investment, then you must hold your investment in the often-volatile Turkish Lira.

 The Step-By-Step Turkish Citizenship Application Process

-Let’s explore how you can achieve Turkish CBI in practical terms.
+Let’s explore how you can apply for Turkish CBI in practical terms.

-To begin with, the application process usually takes around four months and does not require you to learn the language or attend a formal interview of any kind.
+To begin with, the application process usually takes around four months, and unlike many other CBI programs, it does not require you to learn the language or attend a formal interview of any kind.

-You can go to Turkey for a three-day trip, during which you would purchase the real estate and go home with your title deed.
+In practical terms, you can go to Turkey for a three-day trip, during which you can, technically, purchase real estate and go home with your title deed.

 Here’s what you need to do to get Turkey CBI.
 For the sake of illustrating the process, we’ll assume you’re going the real estate route.
 However, the process for other investment types is similar.